rails/rails/guides/source/action_controller_overview.md

 params.require(:log_entry).permit!
 ```

-This will mark the `:log_entry` parameters hash and any subhash of it
+This will mark the `:log_entry` parameters hash and any sub-hash of it
 permitted.
 Extreme care should be taken when using `permit!` as it
 will allow all current and future model attributes to be
 mass-assigned.